GSA/digitalgov.gov/content/events/2021/10/2021-10-01-how-to-best-connect-with-your-spanish-speaking-audience-during-an-emergency.md

 slug: how-to-best-connect-with-your-spanish-speaking-audience-during-an-emergency
 # zoom, youtube_live, adobe_connect, google
 event_platform: zoom
-primary_image: ""
+primary_image: "multilingual-october-event-title-card"

 ---

-Join us for an exciting virtual event to celebrate Hispanic Heritage Month!
-[The Multilingual Community of Practice](https://digital.gov/communities/multilingual/) is trying out a new format this time: A panel discussion with experts from different agencies who will share how they've used social media to reach Hispanic/Latinx audiences during emergencies and COVID-19.
+Join us for an exciting virtual event as we celebrate Hispanic Heritage Month!
+The [Multilingual Community of Practice](https://digital.gov/communities/multilingual/) is trying out a new format this time: A panel discussion with experts from different agencies who will share how they've used social media to reach Hispanic/Latinx audiences during emergencies and COVID-19.
 You’ll have a chance to be a part of the conversation by asking questions to the panelists.
 We hope to see you there!

-### Speakers and Panelists
+## Speakers and Panelists

 * **Fedora Braverman**,National Institutes of Health (NIH)
 * **Javier Chavez**, U.S. National Library of Medicine (NLM)